linzhiqiu/t2v_metrics/README.md

 Or you can do a standard install via `pip install t2v-metrics`.

+**Note**: Certain models have additional requirements for full usability that may conflict with other model requirements.
+For these rare cases, please install the dependencies in the corresponding requirements.txt folder.

 Now, the following Python code is all you need to compute the VQAScore for image-text alignment (higher scores indicate greater similarity):

 ```python